gdbooks/TileBasedGamesInOpenTK/Chapter23.md

 ```

 ###Changine the map
 Let's start by refactoring the map to render in an isometric fasion!

-In **Game.cs**:
+Let's start by editing **Game.cs**:

 * Change the value of ```spriteSheets```
   * From: **"Assets/HouseTiles.png"**